What is neurolinguistic programming?

 How does neurolinguistic programming work?

-There are many ways of interpreting neurolinguistic programming.
-However, a good way to think of it is like hypnosis.
+.
 During an NLP treatment, for example, a therapist may encourage the person they are working with to relax or even get into a trance-like state after having first established a rapport with them.
 The layers of beliefs and perceptions that may have been reinforced in the brain by patterns of behaviour over years and years can then be assessed to effect positive changes.
-Key to NLP's popularity is that no specific events or personal history need to be gone into – unlike psychotherapy – which means privacy between the therapist and the patient can be maintained.
+A crucial part of NLP's popularity is that no specific events or personal history need to be gone into – unlike psychotherapy – which means privacy between the therapist and the patient can be maintained.